Tina’s Transplant Story: A race against time and acute liver failure

 Did You Know a Single Donor Can Save Eight Lives?

-The UT Southwestern Transplant Team talks about the importance of organ donation and how in 2019 donors helped save hundreds of lives here.
+In honor of National Donate Life Month, the UT Southwestern Transplant Team talks about the importance of organ donation and how in 2019 donors helped save hundreds of lives here.

 ‘A phenomenal recovery’